Old music you can dance to. Suggestions: Twitter or email@example.com.

 - [Stream] Planet 90, a well-produced hobby project, is broadcasting since 2004 already.
 The station plays varied and mostly commercial sounding nineties dance.
 Their database consists of +6400 tracks, and many of the tracks haven’t been chart hits.
 In the non-stop hours (by far the biggest part) you can request tracks by yourself.
 But from time to time there’s a show (with lots of Dutch spoken talk) broadcast.
 Heritage: The Netherlands.

 - [Stream] Radio Eurodance Classic is an amateur station playing non-stop eurodance; mainly released in the nineties.
 Many of the tracks haven’t been chart hits, and have the typical sound popular in Central Europe.
 Heritage: Canada.

 - [Stream] Astounded Old School Radio is a LautFM stream playing non stop mainstream dance, hip hop and r&b, released in the 80s, 90s and 00s.
 You’ll hear both guilty pleasures and real classic stuff.
 Heritage: Germany.

-Less mainstream sounding dance
+Not that mainstream sounding dance

 - [Stream] Elektro-Choc is operated by the same person as Double XX, which is also on this page.
 But thís creation is a general nineties/noughties dance station; although Radioxy has also heard early tens stuff.
 You’ll hear both midtempo and uptempo tracks.
 The general sound isn’t that harsh though.
 Radioxy even noticed hours filled with ambientesque tunes.
 Heritage: Belgium (Wallonia).